eggheadio/eggheadio-course-notes/construct-sturdy-uis-with-xstate/notes/03-invoke-an-xstate-service-when-entering-a-state.md

 - [Code Link](https://github.com/isaacplmann/sturdy-uis/tree/lesson2-end)

 - We can reuse the `fetchMachine` in either the same component or different components.
-  - If we plan on reusing this `machine` it is good to plan ahead and decided what logic should be passed in as an argument and what logic should be delegated inside the machine.
+  - If we plan on reusing this `machine` it is good to plan ahead and decide what logic should be passed in as an argument and what logic should be delegated to inside the machine.
 - When delegating logic to inside the machine, we can achieve this by having the `pending` state `invoke` a service.

 **Note:** `services` can return promises, observables, and even other machines.